santisoler/santisoler/README.md

 ### Hola! 👋

-I'm [Santiago Soler](https://www.santisoler.com), Physicist and PhD Student from Argentina.
+I'm [Santiago Soler](https://www.santisoler.com), Physicist and PhD in Geophysics from Argentina.
 Also

 - Python Developer at 🌎 [Fatiando a Terra](https://www.fatiando.org)